How to Save Voicemails on iPhone as Audio or Text (2025)

 3. Tap Save.

-4. After saving the voicemail, you’ll be able to access the message when you’d like using the Notes application.
+4. After saving the voicemail, you can access the message using the Notes application when you’d like.

 How to Backup Voicemails to the Files App

-If you’d like to save your voicemail from accessible across all devices, I suggest saving the call as an audio file within the Files app.
-After completing these steps, choose the voicemail, click the Share icon, and take the following steps to transfer your iPhone voicemail in the Files application.
+If you’d like to save your voicemail so it’s accessible across all devices, I suggest saving the call as an audio file within the Files app.
+After completing these steps, choose the voicemail, click the Share icon, and transfer your iPhone voicemail in the Files application.

-1. In the menu Share, scroll down, and tap Save to Files.
+1. In the Share menu, scroll down and tap Save to Files.

-2. You’ll be able to store the call on iCloud Drive or My iPhone.
-The iCloud option lets you access your voicemails from other devices; however, saving them to your phone means that you will only be able to access them via the Files application installed on the phone.
+2. You can store the call on iCloud Drive or My iPhone.
+The iCloud option lets you access your voicemails from other devices; however, saving them to your phone means that you can only access them via the Files application installed on the phone.

 3. Tap Save after you’ve selected the destination for your voicemail.